VaibhavBhapkar/ProductPromotionEngine/README.md

 # ProductPromotionEngine
--> As defined test set i am considering A,B,C,D as my SKU IDs but its not restrcted you can add more also.
+-> As defined in test set i am considering A,B,C,D as my SKU IDs but its not restrcted you can add more also.

 -> Approch followed includes SOLID design priciple and factory design pattern.